jchen6727/fanova/doc_src/manual.rst

 Quick Start
 -----------
 To run the examples, just download the `data <https://github.com/automl/fanova/blob/master/fanova/example/online_lda.tar.gz>`_ and start the python console.
-We can then import Fanova and start it by typing
+We can then import fANOVA and start it by typing

     >>> from fanova import fANOVA
     >>> import csv